 - The Shansi Prize is awarded to meritorious student scholarship on topics relating to Asia.

 - The Shansi Distinguished Lecture Series brings renowned Asian scholars to campus for public lectures and classroom discussions.

-For more on current Shansi activities, check out our blog or subscribe to our newsletter (sign up on the bottom right-hand corner of the webpage)!
+For more on current Shansi activities, check out our What’s Happening Page or subscribe to our newsletter (sign up on the bottom right-hand corner of the webpage)!